aosakwe/MiCM_IntroToGitHub/README.md

-# MiCM_IntroToGitHub
+# MiCM_IntroToGitHub - Summer 2024
-Series: Winter 2024

 ## Overview

 This repository contains all of the materials for the MiCM Intro to GitHub workshop on February 9th 2024.